nativescript-vue/vue-cli-template/README.md

 # Build, watch for changes and run the application
 tns run <platform>

-# Build, watch for changes and run the application with
-# HMR enabled (Hot Module Replacement)
-# ---
-# make sure you have the latest nativescript cli installed for this to work
-# npm install -g nativescript@next
-tns run <platform> --hmr

 # Clean the NativeScript application instance
 tns platform remove <platform>
 ```